penelopeysm/penelopeysm.github.io/src/content/posts/2025-01-23-multiple-dispatch/index.md

         parentFoo c
 ```

+But:
-But: (1) Haskell at least doesn't pretend that it lets you reuse function names; and (2) unlike Julia, Haskell actually enforces the interface\*, in that if you try to define an `instance Parent IllegalChild` without a corresponding definition of `foo`, it will tell you.
+(1) Haskell at least doesn't pretend that it lets you reuse function names; and
+(2) unlike Julia, Haskell actually (sort of) enforces the interface, in that if you try to define an `instance Parent IllegalChild` without a corresponding definition of `foo`, it will emit a compile-time warning.

-\* Well, sort of: it emits a warning, which can be promoted to an error with `-Werror=missing-methods` if desired.
-There's talk about making this an error by default, but it hasn't happened yet, as of the time of writing.
+(The warning can be promoted to an compiler error, and there's talk about making this an error by default, but it hasn't happened yet, as of the time of writing.)